 Relieving A Cough

-- Drink more fluids.
-Water helps loosen mucus and soothe an irritated throat.
-Dry, hacking coughs respond to honey in hot water, tea, or lemon juice.
+- Drink fluids to keep from getting dehydrated.
+Water may help loosen mucus and soothe an irritated throat.
+Dry, hacking coughs may respond to honey in hot water, tea, or lemon juice.
 Do not give honey to children younger than 1 year of age.

 - Elevate your head with extra pillows at night to ease a dry cough.